Azure/azure-osconfig/src/tests/universal-nrp-e2e/README.md

 wget https://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud-2211.qcow2
 # Add some additional space just to ensure satisfactory space for installing tools/dependencies
 qemu-img resize CentOS-7-x86_64-GenericCloud-2211.qcow2 +2G
-# Start VM Image with generalization and debug flag
+# Start VM Image with extra memory (4096mb) generalization and debug flag
-./StartVMTest.sh -i CentOS-7-x86_64-GenericCloud-2211.qcow2 -g -d
+./StartVMTest.sh -i CentOS-7-x86_64-GenericCloud-2211.qcow2 -m 4096 -g -d
 ```
 The VM will boot and show the console, so any errors can be resolved afterwards, the utility will provide ssh login information in order for you to go and resolve any issues.

-As we can see below, there was an issue `StartLocalTest.sh: line 112: wget: command not found`.
+As we can see below, there was an issue `pwsh: /lib64/libstdc++.so.6: version 'GLIBCXX_3.4.21' not found (required by pwsh)`.
 But our ssh login and credentials are available for us to go and resolve the issue.
 ```
-...
-StartLocalTest.sh: line 112: wget: command not found
-error: open of /tmp/omi.rpm failed: No such file or directory done! sudo is available.
+Image path: CentOS-7-x86_64-GenericCloud-2211.qcow2.
+VM memory: 8096 mb.
+Generalization Mode: enabled.
+Debug Mode: enabled.
+sudo is available.
+Attempting to sudo for better VM performance...
+[sudo] password for ahmed:
+done!
+Starting QEMU using qcow2 format SSH port (22) forwarded to 22902 with 8096 mb RAM ...
+QEMU process started with PID: 5448
+Waiting for VM provisioning...........done! sudo is available.
 Attempting to sudo... done!
+Checking dependencies...

+Powershell not found.
+Installing Powershell...
+  % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
+                                 Dload  Upload   Total   Spent    Left  Speed 0     0    0     0    0     0      0      0 --:--:-- --:--:-- --:--:--     0
+100 68.3M  100 68.3M    0     0  5553k      0  0:00:12  0:00:12 --:--:-- 6122k
+ln: failed to create symbolic link '/usr/bin/pwsh': File exists
+pwsh: /lib64/libstdc++.so.6: version `GLIBCXX_3.4.20' not found (required by pwsh)
-Generalizing machine...
+pwsh: /lib64/libstdc++.so.6: version `GLIBCXX_3.4.21' not found (required by pwsh) Generalizing machine...
 Failed to set locale, defaulting to C
 Loaded plugins: fastestmirror